pblaney/mgp1000/README.md

 ```

 ## Run the Somatic Variant Analysis Step of the Pipeline
-Finally, the Somatic Variant Analaysis step of the pipeline is executed.
 This step uses the same user-provided sample sheet CSV as the Germline Variant Analysis step.

 ### Note on Parameters
 There are two parameters that will prepare necessary reference files as part of this step of the pipeline, `--vep_ref_cached` and `--mutect_ref_vcf_concatenated`.
 These parameters must be be set to `no` for the first run of the Somatic Variant Analysis step of the pipeline.
-Each tool used in the pipeline can be actively turned on or off using the command line.
-However, CaVEMan and Sclust are dependent on output from other tools, ascatNGS and MuTect2, respectively.
+By default, all tools in this step will be used with the standard command in the usage example.
+The consensus output per variant type expects all tools to be included in the run for consensus processes to be run.
 ```
 nextflow run somatic.nf --help
 ...